Parre87/projekt1/README.md

 - Lighthouse
-    - Performance was the main issue, it is at 96%.
+    - Performance was the main issue initial, it is at 96%.
 The icon images elements do not have explicit width and height.
 This have to be fixed to improve performance.
     - Accessibility is at 92% on the "Home page".
 To fix the issue and improve the accessibility i need to touch targets that not have sufficient size or spacing.
     - Best practices is 100%
     - SEO is 100%